 Group music therapy sessions will focus connecting individuals with a peer support network, discuss and validate topics and/or issues the individuals have been facing, and to use music therapy interventions to elicit intra and interpersonal growth.
 The social aspect of the group sessions would be an opportunity for individuals to feel less isolated, try out new pronouns and/or names within a safe social setting, explore confidence with identity and expression, and discuss common issues/ struggles the non-binary community faces.
 This program will provide an opportunity for vocal expression through breathing exercises, vocal warm-ups, vocal coaching exercises, improvisation, collaborative songwriting and collective music-making.
 You do not need to be "musical" to be involved with this program.
 All music making experiences will be made accessible at the comfort level of participants.

-Kastin Bradley (she/her and they/them) will be the Certified Music Therapist facilitating "Trans-Formative Voices" identifying as a non-binary individual within the queer community.
-They are also currently enrolled in the “Advanced Training in Affirmative Therapies for Transgender Communities” at Widener University to ensure the best care possible for the participants.
+Kastin Bradley (they/them and she/her) will be the Certified Music Therapist facilitating "Trans-Formative Voices" identifying as a non-binary individual within the queer community.

 Creating the Trans-Formative Voices music therapy program was something Kastin has been wanting to do for a couple of years.
-They suppose it started when their fiancee, who at the time was working as a musician, came out as transgender and they quickly realized there were little to no resources to aid in him with his transition musically.
+They suppose it started when thier fiancee, who at the time was working as a musician, came out as transgender and they quickly realized there were little to no resources to aid in him with his transition musically / vocally.

 Since then, they continued their search and Kastin started discussing with their music therapist colleagues and non-binary friends about how to move forward with providing a service for the 2SLGBTQIA+ community.
 During this process, they was accepted to the Advanced Training in Affirmative Therapies for Transgender Communities at Widener University to ensure they could provide the best services possible for their clients.

 As a member of the queer community, Kastin is fully aware of the impact of living visibly queer and the importance of feeling safe and supported.
-They hope as a non-binary therapist they'll be able to provide a safe space to aid individuals to form a new connection with their voice that feels good for them and help them learn how to protect and care for their voice.
+They hope as a non-binary therapist they'll be able to provide a safe space to aid individuals to form a new connection with their voice that feels authentic to their personal definition of identity.